A better way to do interior lighting, without just buying fancy lighting fixtures.

 This is the best bet.

-Has the advantage of choosing whatever color you want, and also good for parties.
+LED light strips have the advantage of allowing you to choose whatever color you want, and so are also good for parties.

-Currently the LED strips vary widely in color.
+Currently the LED strips vary widely in color between batches.
 It is assumed that this will get fixed with future products.

 http://www.amazon.com/SUPERNIGHT-300LEDs-multi-color-Waterproof-Flexible/dp/B00AQT2G9S/ref=pd_sim_hi_1 Extension another 300 LEDs $13.99